-In order to explore, develop or conduct mining operations in Vietnam, the Company must establish or create an entity authorized to conduct business in Vietnam via an Investment Certificate.
-Then, the Company requires a prospecting license, an exploration license, a mining license, an export license and a myriad of minor permits, depending on the level of work being conducted on the property.
-Without all the appropriate licenses, the Company activities could not occur.
+In order to explore, develop or conduct mining operations in the jurisdictions in which it operates, , the Company must comply with all applicable local regulation and laws relating to the establishment or creation of an entity authorized to conduct business in the local jurisdiction and the obtaining of all required permits, licenses and certificates.
+Without complying with all applicable laws and regulations, the Company could not conduct its activities.
 For more information on licenses, please refer to the key license schedule on page 12.